 Interpretation

 Results shown in the Core functions section demonstrates one use of the SimSurvey package that is focused on evaluating the efficacy of increasing the sampling effort of a stratified random survey of a cod population (see S1 Appendix for details).
 These results largely align with expectations from sampling theory that 1) design-based estimators for stratified random surveys are unbiased, and 2) precision is increased by increasing the number of primary sampling units [33].
 Specifically, estimates of total abundance and abundance at length are centered around true values and their probability envelopes tighten as set density increases (Figures 5, 6).
-Case study results also echo the growing body of literature which concludes that extra sub-sampling is an ineffective means of improving estimates relative to sampling more locations [10–12,34–36].
+Our case study results also echo the growing body of literature which concludes that extra sub-sampling is an ineffective means of improving estimates relative to sampling more locations [10–12,34–36].
 This is exemplified by the relatively large drops in RMSE when set density is increased compared to when sub-sampling effort is increased (Figures 8, 9).
 Moreover, it appears that it is more advantageous to measure fewer total fish at more locations than measuring many fish at fewer locations (Figure 8).
 Again, this result was expected because the size-structured spatial clustering imposed by the simulation causes set-to-set variation to be greater than within-set variation in characteristics such as length and age.
 This structure was imposed because fish caught together tend to have similar characteristics and it is well known that this reduces the effective sample size [10].
 Increasing sub-sampling effort, however, should not lead to poorer population estimates like those observed for abundance at age (Figure 7, 9).
 Bias, in particular, appears to be a problem with stratified estimates of abundance at age under certain scenarios (Figure 7); in contrast, there appears to be little bias in the stratified estimates of abundance at length (Figure 6).
 This result was unexpected as these estimates of abundance at age were presumed to be unbiased.
 The contrast between the length and age based analysis indicates that the problem lies with the intervening age-length-key.